Procurement Compliance Requirements

 If a new Apple computer is needed, contact your TSC rep for support and ordering.
 The TSC will help find a standard configuration that meets your technical needs.
 Otherwise, purchases should be made using the KU Bookstore in Oracle FITC for Apple computers.

 As used here, “technology” means software, software as a service (SaaS), cloud data storage, IT professional services, software and hardware maintenance and support, and major IT hardware and equipment purchases.
-More details below.

 Software includes applications, operating systems, and other programs that help users and devices function.
 As used here, software means "on-prem" (short for on-premises) software installed and run on KU’s own servers and infrastructure, rather than being hosted in the cloud.

-Cloud data storage is a service that allows users to store, manage, and access data over the internet instead of on local devices or on-premises servers.
+Cloud data storage is a service that allows users to store, manage, and access data over the internet instead of on local devices or on-prem servers.
 The data is hosted on remote servers maintained by cloud providers, offering scalability and remote accessibility.

 IT Professional services include software implementation, configuration, customization, and development.
 These services are often purchased with new software or at the start of a new SaaS subscription but may also include work on existing software owned by KU.

-Software maintenance and support refers to the ongoing updates, bug fixes, troubleshooting, and improvements to software applications to keep them functional, secure, and efficient.
+Software maintenance and support refer to the ongoing updates, bug fixes, troubleshooting, and improvements to software applications to keep them functional, secure, and efficient.
 This includes correcting errors, enhancing performance, adapting to new requirements, and providing user assistance.

-IT hardware maintenance and support refers to the services and activities involved in keeping computer hardware, servers, and other physical IT equipment operational.
+IT hardware maintenance and support refer to the services and activities involved in keeping computer hardware, servers, and other physical IT equipment operational.
 This includes regular inspections, troubleshooting, repairs, updates, and replacement of faulty components to ensure optimal performance and prevent downtime.

 A major IT hardware or equipment purchase refers to the acquisition of high-cost, critical technology infrastructure that supports KU’s operations and is generally purchased in consultation with KU IT.